xiaoxiae/Grafatko/DOCUMENTATION.md

 - Veronika Slámová for creating the neat icon for the project.
 - Jakub Medek and Michael Bohin for testing and giving feedback.
 - Martin Mareš for the great algorithm course that I'm writing this project for.
-- Adam Dingle for feedback regarding the previous version of the project.
+- Adam Dingle for valuable feedback regarding the project, both providing interesting ideas and discovering new bugs.
+- All the users that keep me motivated to continue developing the project.